gschmutz/iot-vehicle-tracking-demo/README.md

 print 'truck_position';
 ```

-you can also add the keyword `from beginning` to start consuming at the beginning of the topic.
+You can also add the keyword `from beginning` to start consuming at the beginning of the topic.

 ```
 print 'truck_position' from beginning;